BIDMCDigitalPsychiatry/LAMP-app-gateway/README.md

 echo -n "input_value" | base64 -w 0 | xclip -selection clipboard
 ```

+> [!WARNING]
-Warning: there are several variants of base-64 encoding out there. `base64` uses the one defined in RFC 4648.
+> there are several variants of base-64 encoding out there. `base64` uses the one defined in RFC 4648.
 When decoding in node, use `Buffer.from(base64String, 'base64').toString('utf8');`.
 Beware of functions that encode or decode base-64 using alterative character sets or padding.
 See [this mdn article](https://developer.mozilla.org/en-US/docs/Glossary/Base64) for more.

 ### Adding a new API Key